Grace Church (Newark)

 Grace Church in Newark (Episcopal) is an active and historic Episcopal Church in the Diocese of Newark.
-It is located on Newark, New Jersey's Broad Street where it has stood since 1837.
-Grace is a traditional church that worships in the Catholic tradition.
-Grace is notable for its architecture, music, and as the birthplace of the tune "America the Beautiful".
+Founded in 1837, it has occupied a building on Broad Street in Newark, New Jersey, US, since 1848.
+It worships in the Anglo-Catholic tradition.

 History

 Grace Church was founded on Ascension Day in 1837 at the behest of Bishop George Washington Doane.
-As part of what is today called the Oxford Movement, Grace's founders emphasized the sacramental worship and succession of bishops of the Episcopal Church as their direct link to Christ, the Apostolic community and its Eucharistic worship –a sister to the Roman Catholic Church.
-A daughter parish of Trinity Church, Bishop Doane explicitly founded the church in the growing city to be the standard bearer for Anglo-Catholicism in the diocese.
-To this day, Grace's remains dedicated to offering its timeless worship to the city and its people.
+As part of what is today called the Oxford Movement, Grace's founders emphasized the sacramental worship and succession of bishops of the Episcopal Church as their direct link to Christ, the Apostolic community and its Eucharistic worship – a sister to the Roman Catholic Church.
+A daughter parish of Trinity Church, Bishop Doane explicitly founded the church in the growing city to be the standard-bearer for Anglo-Catholicism in the diocese.